Dans-labs/electron-experiments/searchapp-react/README.md

-Implementation of a simple search app with React for the browser (instead of Electron) Initial setup for this project is taken from [tutorialpoint] with additional browser hot loading from [gaearon/react-hot-loader].
+Implementation of a simple search app with React for the browser (instead of Electron).
+Initial setup for this project is taken from [tutorialpoint] with additional browser hot loading from [gaearon/react-hot-loader].

 [tutorialpoint]: https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm